The Collaboration Software That's Rejuvenating The Young Global Leaders Of Davos

 This wasn't by accident.
 Mather and Beer weren't matched by chance.
 MUrgency's cast of characters were selected by software and then stage-managed by a team from The Value Web, a nonprofit network of facilitators who have worked with a who's who of nonprofits, ranging from UNICEF and the International Red Cross to the Indian government.
 With the World Economic Forum’s blessing, they embarked on a three-year experiment to rewire the Young Global Leaders from a loose confederation of thought leaders into a tightly wound ideas factory—without the participants barely noticing.

-Their secret weapon was the software created by one of their teammates, Brandon Klein.
+Their secret weapon was the software created in conjunction with one of their teammates, Brandon Klein.
 Dubbed "People Science," his tool melds social network analysis and machine learning techniques to probe for hidden interests and connections between people, and then uses that information to generate new teams.
 That's how they knew to match Shaffi with Eli.

 Crucially, Klein and his colleagues didn't limit themselves to LinkedIn profiles.
 Starting in 2013, at the Myanmar summit where the pair met, The Value Web's team began collecting granular data about the Young Leaders—not just who and what they knew, but how and why.
 They didn't limit themselves to careers or hobbies, either—they asked for the intimate details of their friendships, families, faith, and health.